 - Locate the online lectures and articles

-- Read the assignment instructions in grading rubric
+- Read the assignment instructions

 - Check the due dates for upcoming assignments, quizzes, and tests